Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Introduction

 Dialectal Arabic (DA) refers to the informal varieties of Arabic used in everyday communication, which vary significantly across regions.
 In contrast, Modern Standard Arabic (MSA) is the formal variety used in writing, education, and traditional media \cite{diab2010colaba}.

-Several key differences between DA and MSA affect MT: (i) \textbf{Orthographic differences}: Dialects do not follow standardized spelling rules and the same word may appear in different forms, making automatic text normalization difficult for NLP systems \cite{alhafni-etal-2024-exploiting}. (ii) \textbf{Morphological differences}: Morphology is how words change form to express features such as tense or gender.
-While MSA has a rich, complex, and standardized morphology, spoken dialects often simplify these systems by omitting rules or using reduced forms \cite{KIRCHHOFF2006589}. (iii) \textbf{Lexical differences}: Dialectal vocabulary often includes slang and idiomatic expressions that are typically absent in MSA. (iv) \textbf{Syntactic differences}: Syntax, sentence structure, and word order in many dialects differ from MSA \cite{10.5555/1621774.1621784}. (v) \textbf{Code-switch}: Speakers often mix DA and MSA, and sometimes even foreign words, within a single sentence.
+Unlike interlingual translation tasks (e.g. translating from English to Arabic), DA-to-MSA translation is a dialect normalization task that introduces additional challenges arising from divergences between Arabic dialects and MSA.
+Key differences between DA and MSA that affect MT include: (i) \textbf{Orthographic differences}: Dialects do not follow standardized spelling rules and the same word may appear in different forms, making automatic text normalization difficult for NLP systems \cite{alhafni-etal-2024-exploiting}. (ii) \textbf{Morphological differences}: Morphology is how words change form to express features such as tense or gender.
+While MSA has a rich, complex, and standardized morphology, spoken dialects often simplify these systems by omitting rules or using reduced forms \cite{KIRCHHOFF2006589}. (iii) \textbf{Lexical differences}: Dialectal vocabulary often includes slang and idiomatic expressions that are typically absent in MSA \cite{hadj-mohamed-etal-2023-alphamwe}. (iv) \textbf{Syntactic differences}: Syntax, sentence structure, and word order in many dialects differ from MSA \cite{10.5555/1621774.1621784}. (v) \textbf{Code-switch}: Speakers often mix DA and MSA, and sometimes even foreign words, within a single sentence.
 This adds more complexity when trying to build systems that automatically translate from DA to MSA \cite{hamed-etal-2025-survey}.
 These challenges make DA-MSA translation a complex task requiring specialized approaches grounded in a sound understanding of common error types in DA-MSA translation systems.

 In this paper we introduce a post-editing human evaluation framework that offers the granularity needed to identify systemic weaknesses in DA-MSA machine translation systems.
-Unlike general-purpose frameworks, our proposed framework (Ara-HOPE) specifically targets translation errors that result from DA-specific translation challenges.
+Unlike general-purpose frameworks, our proposed framework (Ara-HOPE) targets translation errors that result from DA-specific translation challenges.